-- 10.1 An interested party is someone who: - lives sufficiently close to the premises to be likely to be affected by the authorised activities, or - has business interests that might be affected by the authorised activities (including existing gambling premises), or - represents persons in either of the two groups above. - 10.2 In determining whether someone lives sufficiently close to a particular premises so as to be affected, the Licensing Authority will take into account, among other things: - the size of the premises - the nature of the premises - the distance of the premises from the person making the representation - the nature of the complaint - the potential impact of the premises - 10.3 In determining whether a person has a business interest which could be affected the Council will consider, among other things: - the size of the premises - the catchment area of the premises, and - whether the person making the representation has business interests in the catchment area that might be affected - 10.4 The Licensing Authority will not consider objections about demand or competition as relevant representations, as they do not relate to the licensing objectives. - 10.5 The Licensing Authority may consider a representation to be either frivolous or vexatious, and reject it.
-This will generally be a matter of fact given the circumstances of each individual case but, before coming to a decision the Licensing Authority will normally consider: - who is making the representation and whether there is a history of making representations that are not relevant, - whether it raises an issue relevant to the licensing objectives, or

-• whether it raises issues specifically to do with the premises which are the subject of the application.
+- those persons should be aware of the need to represent the whole of the community that they represent and not just the vocal minority. - 11.3 In determining in whether a person lives sufficient close to particular premises as to be affected, the Licensing Authority will take into account amongst other things: - the size of the premises - the nature of the premises - the distance of the premises from the person making the representation - the nature of the complaint - the potential impact of the premises - 11.4 In determining whether a person has a business interest which could be affected the Council will consider, among other things: - the size of the premises - the catchment area of the premises, and - whether the person making the representation has business interests in the catchment area that might be affected. - 11.5 If an existing gambling business makes a representation that it is going to be affected by another gambling business starting up in the area, the Licensing Authority would not consider this, in the absence of other evidence. - 11.6 The Licensing Authority may consider a representation to be either frivolous or vexatious, and reject it.
+This will generally be a matter of fact given the circumstances of each individual case but, before coming to a decision the Licensing Authority will normally consider: - who is making the representation and whether there is a history of making representations that are not relevant, - whether it raises an issue relevant to the licensing objectives, or - whether it raises issues specifically to do with the premises which are the subject of the application.

-11. Licence Conditions
+12. Licence Conditions

-- 11.1 In particular cases the Licensing Authority may find it necessary to impose conditions beyond appropriate mandatory and default conditions.
+12.1 In particular cases the Licensing Authority may find it necessary to impose conditions beyond appropriate mandatory and default conditions.
 Any such conditions will be relevant to the need to make the building suitable for use as a gambling facility; directly related to the premises and the type of licence applied for; fairly and reasonably related to the scale and type of premises and reasonable in all other respects.
-The Licensing Authority will not have recourse to a pool of standard conditions. - 11.2 Examples of some conditions which are likely to be attached in certain circumstances include those relating to opening hours, age limits, or keeping children and young persons away from gaming machines. - 11.3 The Licensing Authority will not seek to control those matters specified in the Act with conditions: - which make it impossible to comply with an operating licence condition imposed by the Gambling Commission, - relating to gaming machine categories or method of operation, - which specify that membership of a club or other body is required, or in relation to stakes, fees, winnings or prizes. - 11.4 Duplication with other statutory or regulatory regimes will be avoided as far as possible.
+The Licensing Authority will not have recourse to a pool of standard conditions.

+- 12.2 The Licensing Authority will ensure that where category C machines (maximum monetary prize £35) or above that are on offer in premises to which children are admitted, are located in an area of the premises which is separated by a physical barrier.
+This should be to prevent access other than through a designated entrance: the designated area must be supervised and observed by staff or the licence holder. - 12.3 Examples of some conditions which are likely to be attached in certain circumstances include those relating to opening hours, segregation of gambling from non gambling areas frequented by children, Security Industry Authority licensed door supervisors, appropriate signage for adult only areas, age limits, or keeping children and young persons away from gaming machines.
+The Licensing Authority will also expect the applicants to offer their own suggestions as to the way in which the licensing objectives can be promoted effectively. - 12.4 The Licensing Authority will not seek to control those matters specified in the Act with conditions: - which make it impossible to comply with an operating licence condition imposed by the Gambling Commission, - relating to gaming machine categories or method of operation, - which specify that membership of a club or other body is required, or - in relation to stakes, fees, winnings or prizes. - 12.5 Duplication with other statutory or regulatory regimes will be avoided as far as possible.
 The need for conditions will be assessed on the specific merits of each application.

-12. Gaming Machines
+13. Gaming Machines